Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Problem Statement

 \end{problem}\end{mdframed}

-The main challenge of Problem~\ref{pb:int} is the characterization of the complex joint uncertainty brought up by random intentions and parameters of other traffic participants.
+In Problem~\ref{pb:int}, by investigating the risk measure $P(\sseq \vDash \psi)$, we ignore the influence of historical observations and assume that the uncertainty characteristics of all traffic participants denoted by $\sseq$ are known.
+Although not always realistic in practical scenarios, this assumption simplifies the problem and allows us to focus on characterizing nontrivial uncertainty distributions.
+However, such a simplification still leads to a critical challenge of characterizing the complex joint uncertainty brought up by random intentions and parameters of the traffic participants.
 In the following section, we will give a mathematical solution to Problem~\ref{pb:int} by leveraging stochastic expansion methods.
+We will address extending our method by releasing this assumption in Sec.~\ref{sec:disc}.